SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

     - Re-ran `pnpm --prefix frontend build` (lint + build).
 After the edits the production build completed successfully (Vite produced the dist bundle) with only non-blocking warnings remaining (unused-vars & react-hooks/exhaustive-deps warnings).
 The previous blocking errors were removed.

 - General code hygiene and documentation
-  - Added inline developer comments explaining the reasons for changes (why we escaped JSX quotes, why `any` was replaced etc.) so future contributors understand the rationale.
+  - Added inline developer comments explaining the reasons for changes (why escaped JSX quotes, why `any` was replaced etc.) so future contributors understand the rationale.

 Summary of verification steps executed during the session